rustyeddy/rustyeddy.com/content/notes/design-graphics-with-canva.md

 There are a ton of templates, graphics and photos that can be easily drag-n-dropped into place.

+Can see some of the example graphics that I have created as the thumbnails of the portfolio pages.

 ## Pro Upgrades

-- Branding have your style guide saved and ready to go.
+> TODO: Branding have your style guide saved and ready to go.

 Save your style guide and past logos.
 Templates that have pred